trxumx/traitor/README.md

 # Traitor

+Modifications that were made by trxumx:
-this file was modified by trxumx trxumx was here once again
+1. this file was modified by trxumx
+2. trxumx was here once again

 Automatically exploit low-hanging fruit to pop a root shell.
 Linux privilege escalation made easy!

 Traitor packages up a bunch of methods to exploit local misconfigurations and vulnerabilities in order to pop a root shell: